 How common is photosensitive epilepsy?

 Around 1 in 100 people has epilepsy and of these people, up to 5% have photosensitive epilepsy.
-Photosensitive epilepsy is more common in children and young people.
-It is less commonly diagnosed after the age of 20.
+This is when seizures are triggered by certain rates of flashing lights or contrasting light and dark patterns.
+Photosensitive epilepsy is more common in children and young people and is less commonly diagnosed after the age of 20.

 How can I tell if I am photosensitive?

 Many people know they are photosensitive if they have a seizure when exposed to flashing lights or patterns.
-When an EEG is carried out to help with diagnosis, a flashing light test (photic stimulation) can show if someone is photosensitive.
+When an EEG is carried out to help with diagnosis, a flashing light test (photic stimulation) can show if you are photosensitive.
 By monitoring any changes in brain activity, the test can be stopped before a seizure happens.
 A tonic clonic (convulsive) seizure is the most common type of seizure that is triggered by photosensitivity.
-A photosensitive trigger will usually trigger a seizure straightaway.
+A photosensitive trigger will usually cause a seizure straightaway.